nilayarya/EzGistEditor/README.md

 # EzGistEditor

-A focused Markdown editor to provide a better way to edit and save GitHub Gists — perfect for writing project proposals, outlines, and documentation snippets
+A focused Markdown editor that provides a better way to edit and save GitHub Gists — perfect for writing project proposals, outlines, and documentation snippets

 https://ezgisteditor.netlify.app